ReliaQualAssociates/ramstk/docs/user/usage_profile.rst

 Adding and Removing Usage Profile Entities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+The Usage Profile is hierachical with a mission being the top level.
+Below the mission are one or more mission phases.
+For each mission phase one or more environmental conditions can be defined.

+When a new Revision is created in a RAMSTK Program database, including the initial Revision, a basic Usage Profile consisting of a mission, mission phase, and one environmental condition is also created.
 To add an entity at the same indenture level as the currently selected entity, press the 'Insert Sibling' button to the left of the Usage Profile.

 To add an entity one indenture level below the currently selected entity, press the 'Insert Child' button to the left of the Usage Profile.
 If the